saumsh100/newFrontend/README.md

 1. `npm install`.

-2. To start up the dev evironment run: `npm run startdev`.
+2. To start up the dev environment run: `npm run start:dev`.

 > **Note:**
 > Don't worry if this takes long.
 It usually takes about 20-30 mins to install everything.